-Students are expected to attend all classes in the section for which they are registered, on time, having read all assigned readings, and ready to engage professionally with their peers.
-Class attendance is highly valued and a critical component of all courses.
-Absences result in a reduction in competence since there is no way to recreate class discussions or group peer interactions.

-Students are only allowed one excused absence from a course.
-A second absence during a 10-week quarter, no matter what the cause, will lead to a one-letter-grade reduction.
-If students miss a second class, they will receive a "B-" or lower.
+Class attendance is highly valued and a critical component of this course.
+Absences result in a reduction in competence, since there is no way to recreate class lectures, discussions, group activities, and peer interactions.
+Students are allowed one (1) excused absence from class.
+A second absence during a 10-week quarter, no matter what the cause, will result in a 10% reduction of all possible course points.
+If students miss a third class, they will receive a C+ or lower.
 There are no exceptions to this rule.

-Attending class through remote access does not count as attendance, except for the most extreme personal or family reasons.
-Students are responsible for obtaining instructor permission prior to Zoom into or tape a class, and making arrangements with a peer for how to get this done.
+Attending class through remote access does not count as attendance, expect for the most extreme personal or family reasons.
+Students are responsible for obtaining instructor permission to Zoom into or tape a class and making arrangements with a peer for how to get this done.